shahid129/sully-s-kitchen/README.md

 About Us page multiple section.
 A short description about our company followed by what are the services we do.
 Few pictures of curry, desserts and images of our fine dining restaurant.
 At the bottom it has opening hours for lunch and dinner.
 </details>

+## TESTING

+Testing for this website was done several people in several ways.
+My brother checked the website and suggested a lot small changes to make it look better.My mentor seun played a vital role for building this.

+Online testing was done using the online validator websites and they are -

+- W3C Validator
+- Jigsaw css validator